 “Do not attack his man who is so quick with his words,” he warned Bashar.
-But Bashar had read Al Said’s books and thought he could best him in public.
+But Bashar had read Al-Said’s books and thought he could best him in public.
 He would not listen.
-What happened next is told by Ibn Khallikan, who we can almost hear laughing as he writes these words:
+What happened next is told by Ibn Khallikan, whom we can almost hear laughing as he writes these words:

 Said, who knew that he himself had invented the word and that it did not really exist in the language, remained silent for some time, and then replied, but without any equivocation or periphrase: “The jaranful is one who has sex with blind men’s wives and not with other women.
 He services them with sex on a regular basis.”

 Bashar, on hearing this, was covered with shame and confusion, whilst every person present burst into laughter.
 [The governor] Mujahid then said to him: “I told you to abstain, but you would not listen.”

 [Translation by B.M.G.
 De Slane, with minor editing]